 All homework must be turned in on time.
 Homework turned in late will not be graded.
-To the extent possible we will have homework problems on Blackboard, and each of these will be available only up to the due date and time.
 There will be no make-up exams.
 If you miss a midterm, the weight of that exam will be put onto the final exam.
 Please note this is a risky proposition since the final will become a very large portion of your grade, not to mention that truly, the best way to prepare for the final exam, is to do all required work regularly, including taking the midterm exams.